ASFOpenSARlab/opensarlab-docker/unavco2021/README.md

+# THE 2021 UNAVCO DOCKER IMAGE IS NO LONGER SUPPORTED.

+---

 # Building the UNAVCO Docker Image and Running it in a Docker Container

 Note: M1 Macs are not currently supported.